Kazuma275/Kazuma275/README.md

-# Hi there 👋 I'm Kazuma275!
+# Hi there 👋, I'm Kazuma275!

-Welcome to my profile!
+Welcome to my GitHub profile!
 I'm passionate about coding, technology, and collaborating with talented individuals.
+Here you'll find information about me, my skills, and my projects.

 ## 📝 About Me

 - 🥰 Taken by an amazing girl
-- 🔭 I’m currently working on my shoe shop
+- 🔭 Currently working on my shoe shop
-- 🌱 I’m currently learning Java and HTML 5
+- 🌱 Learning Java and HTML 5
-- 👯 I’m looking to collaborate with Post Malone
+- 👯 Looking to collaborate with Post Malone
-- 🤔 I’m looking for help with W3Schools
+- 🤔 Seeking help with W3Schools
 - 💬 Ask me about my family
-- 📫 How to reach me: [@sergiooramos_05](https://instagram.com/sergiooramos_05) on Instagram
+- 📫 Reach me at: [@sergiooramos_05](https://instagram.com/sergiooramos_05) on Instagram
 - 😇 Fun fact: I like playing video games

 ## 🛠️ Technologies & Tools